 A construction loan is a short-term loan that covers only the costs of custom home building.
 Once the home is built, the prospective occupant must apply for a mortgage loan to pay for the completed home.
 This type of loan is usually issued for a year and is only meant to cover the actual construction period.
 During the construction phase, borrowers make interest-only payments.

-Personal loans, which are typically unsecured, are paid back in monthly installments with interest.
+Personal loans, which may be unsecured or secured, are paid back in monthly installments with interest.
 There are many good reasons to take out a personal loan, but they are often most useful for financing a large purchase or covering an unplanned emergency expense, such as funeral expenses, medical costs, auto repairs, or major home repairs.
 Another lending option is a personal line of credit, which is similar to a credit card.